 Margeotes retired from the business at the end of the 1980s, but left his name above the door.
 It was joined in 1993 by that of strategic planning director Paul Donaher, who became a partner in the newly retitled Margeotes Fertitta Donaher & Weiss.
 The agency expanded rapidly during the decade, establishing a new reputation as a hot creative shop following a string of admired television commercials.
 Donaher left mid-decade, and the company slimmed down to Margeotes Fertitta & Partners.
 At the same time, Fertitta offered equity stakes to a team of of his senior managers.

 In 2004 the agency's creative director and art director left to set up their own agency, Sugartown Creative, taking two key Bacardi accounts with them.
 To restore its creative strength, a year later the group absorbed a smaller New York-based creative agency run by Neil Powell and changed its name once more, becoming Margeotes Fertitta Powell.
 That merger led to the departure of several long-time MFP staffers, and George Fertitta gave up the role of CEO at the beginning of 2006.
-Mid-year, he left the agency altogether to take over the running of NYC & Co, the body responsible for the city of New York's trade and tourism marketing.
-(He later became principal for marketing & communications at Michael Bloomberg's philanthropic enterprise Bloomberg Associates).
+Mid-year, he left the agency altogether to take over the running of NYC & Co, the body responsible for the city of New York's trade and tourism marketing until 2013.
+He is currently CEO of Michael Bloomberg's philanthropic enterprise Bloomberg Associates.

 In 2007, MDC announced the absorption of MFP into sister agency Kirshenbaum Bond.
 Creative director Neil Powell left the agency to start up a new creative boutique, We Are Gigantic, initially with backing from MDC.
 However the company was sued for trademark infringement by an existing agency, Gigantic Marketing, and was forced to drop its name.
 It was also cut loose by MDC.